 Baker-Doyle: The findings about the importance of teacher networks in teacher effectiveness show that teacher quality is not just an individual issue.
 Rather, teacher quality is a systemic and social issue.
-Schools need to work to make space for teachers to network (i.e., actively collaborate) with many different members of the community, from parents and community members to teachers and administrators.
-At the teacher education level, pre-service teachers need to learn more about how schools work from a social and micropolitical level, in addition to learning content and pedagogical level.
+Seen in this way, schools need to work to make space for teachers to network (i.e. actively collaborate) with many different members of the community, from parents and community members to teachers and administrators.
+Also, at the teacher education level, pre-service teachers need to learn more about how schools work from a social and micro-political level, in addition to learning content and pedagogical level.

-Reed: What prepared you to author a book about teacher networks?
+Reed: What in your background prepared you to author a book about teacher networks?

-Baker-Doyle: I was a Philadelphia public school teacher and participated in the Philadelphia Teachers' Learning Cooperative, a teacher-led network of Philly teachers that meets every week to discuss issues of practice.
-This experience showed me the importance of a strong professional network.
-Members of PTLC not only helped me think about my practice but also helped me develop a strong and capable identity as a teacher.
-They helped me through the tough times and pushed me to excel.
+Baker-Doyle: I was a Philadelphia public school teacher and participated in the Philadelphia Teachers Learning Cooperative (PTLC), a teacher-led network of Philly teachers that meets every week to discuss issues of practice.
+This experience really showed me the importance of a strong professional network.
+Members of PTLC not only helped me think about my practice, but also helped me develop a strong and capable identity as a teacher.
+They really helped me through the tough times, and pushed me to excel in my work.

 Reed: Your book includes several teacher-network narratives.
 Why are teacher narratives important?

-Baker-Doyle: Teaching is complex work – teachers have to design their curriculum to meet the needs of 30 very unique individuals, all within the larger social context of the school and community.
-Narratives help us see important themes through this complexity and show respect for the intense work of teachers.
-Narratives are also important because they make the research relevant – because they help readers connect their own experiences with those of the teachers in the book.
+Baker-Doyle: Teaching is complex work – a teacher has to design their curriculum to meet the needs of 30 very unique individuals, all within the larger social context of the school and community.
+Narratives help us see important themes through this complexity, and they show respect for the intense work of teachers.
+Another reason that the narratives are important is that they make the research relevant because they help readers connect their own experiences with those of the teachers in the book.

-Reed: During your book launch, you talked about how the companion website [thenetworkedteacher.com] would serve as a resource for both novice and experienced teachers.
+Reed: During your book launch, you talked about how the companion website would serve as resource for both novice and experienced teachers.
 How does this site function?
-What are the benefits?
+What benefits will it serve teachers?

-Baker-Doyle: Networking calls for ongoing dialogue, and I wanted the book to "walk the walk" not just "talk" about networking.
-The website offers resources for readers to discuss and reflect upon networking.
-I'm most excited about the community dialogues that the site will host.
-I'll invite education scholars to share their insights on issues of teaching and education and then open the site up for readers to share their responses or questions.
-The first one will begin in December.
-The invited scholar is Dr. Ann Lieberman, who has traveled around the world researching teacher professional development and networks.
+Baker-Doyle: Networking calls for ongoing dialogue, and I wanted the book to “walk the walk” not just “talk” about networking.
+The website offers several resources for readers to discuss and reflect upon networking.
+I’m most excited about the community dialogues that the site will host.
+I’ll invite education scholars to share their insights on issues of teaching and education and then open the site up for readers to share their responses or questions.
+The first one will begin in December and the invited scholar is Dr. Ann Lieberman, who has traveled around the world researching teacher professional development and networks.